CALIFORNIA DEP. OF PUBLIC HEALTH

-Ideated, prototyped, and built a self-enrollment platform for CDPH’s PrEP Assistance Program to target geographical inaccessibility and alleviate clinical burden.
+Ideated, prototyped, and built a self-enrollment platform for California's statewide HIV assistance program to target geographical inaccessibility and alleviate clinical burden.

 TIMELINE